pm2-hive/pm2-hive.github.io/docs/advanced/modules.md

 ### Changing conf values

-In the main Keymetrics Dashboard, the module will have a button called "Configure".
-Once you click on it you will be able to access / modify all configuration variables exposed on the package.json!
+In the main Keymetrics dashboard, the modules will have a button called "Configure".
+Once you click on it you will be able to access or/and modify all configuration variables exposed on the package.json!

 ## Wanna share your module?